 B7 ASTM A193 STUD BOLT.

-Stud bolts, a term used for cut-to-length all thread rod.
+Stud bolt, a term used for cut-to-length all thread rod.
 Stud bolts can be used for bolting together flanges, or anchor bolting, as well as like general fastening.
 ASTM is the standard specification for alloy-steel and stainless steel bolts.

 It is used in high-temperature or high-pressure environments or other special-purpose applications.
 Stud bolts are externally a threaded fasteners without a head, use with 2 nuts on either side.
 Substituting a usual bolt and nut assembly.
 They are prominently used in flange connections.
 Stud Bolts provide the ability to obtain much more accurate torque values as a result because the studs don’t twist during tightening as do bolts.
 The studs bolt remain stationary during nut tightening, the studs stretch in one axis alone, providing much more even and like accurate clamping forces